-We are pleased to invite you to attend the 2023 Annual Meeting of Stockholders of Larimar Therapeutics, Inc. (the "Annual Meeting"), which will be held at 9:30 a.m., Eastern Time, on Tuesday, May 9, 2023.
+We are pleased to invite you to attend the 2024 Annual Meeting of Stockholders of Larimar Therapeutics, Inc. (the "Annual Meeting"), which will be held at 11:00 a.m., Eastern Time, on Wednesday, May 29, 2024.
 The Annual Meeting will be held in a virtual meeting format only.
 Stockholders will not be able to attend the Annual Meeting physically.
-We believe that the virtual meeting format enables stockholders to attend and participate from any location around the world at no cost, provides for cost savings to Larimar Therapeutics, Inc. (the "Company") and our stockholders and reduces the environmental impact of our Annual Meeting.
-The Annual Meeting can be accessed via the Internet at: meetnow.global/MD709WF.
+We believe that the virtual meeting format enables stockholders to attend and participate from any location around the world at no cost, provides for cost savings to Larimar Therapeutics, Inc. (the "Company") and reduces the environmental impact of our Annual Meeting.
+The Annual Meeting can be accessed via the Internet at: meetnow.global/MN99LW9.

-Details regarding the business to be conducted at the Annual Meeting are more fully described in the accompanying Notice of 2023 Annual Meeting of Stockholders (the "Notice") and 2023 Annual Meeting Proxy Statement (the "Proxy Statement").
+Details regarding the business to be conducted at the Annual Meeting are more fully described in the accompanying Notice of 2024 Annual Meeting of Stockholders (the "Notice") and 2024 Annual Meeting Proxy Statement (the "Proxy Statement").
 Other than the proposals described in the Proxy Statement, the Board of Directors is not aware of any other matters to be presented for a vote at the Annual Meeting.